What is the Schengen Agreement?

-With this visa, when you leave the Schengen Area for the second time, you no longer have the right to go back, even if you have not spend all of the days you were permitted to remain there.
-However, if you have obtained a double-entry visa more than once, and you are a frequent traveler to the Schengen zone, you are more likely to be granted with a multiple-entry visa, as explained below.
+With this visa, when you leave the Schengen Area for the second time, you no longer have the right to go back, even if you have not spent all of the days you were permitted to remain there.
+However, if you have obtained a double-entry visa more than once, and you are a frequent traveler to the Schengen zone, you are more likely to be granted a multiple-entry visa, as explained below.

 A multiple-entry visa allows its holder to go in and out of the Schengen Area as many times as he or she wants, as soon as they do not violate the 90/180 rule.

-Based on how frequently you travel to Schengen zone, you may apply and obtain one of the following multiple-entry visa types:
+Based on how frequently you travel to the Schengen zone, you may apply and obtain one of the following multiple-entry visa types:

-1 year multiple-entry visa
+1-year multiple-entry visa

-3 year multiple-entry visa
+3-year multiple-entry visa

-5 year multiple-entry visa
+5-year multiple-entry visa

-1 year multiple-entry Schengen visa
+1-year multiple-entry Schengen visa

-The 1-year MEV visa gives you the right to enter in the Schengen Zone as many times as you want, as long as you do not remain more than 90 days within this period.
+The 1-year MEV visa gives you the right to enter the Schengen Zone as many times as you want, as long as you do not remain more than 90 days within this period.

-3 year multiple-entry Schengen visa
+3-year multiple-entry Schengen visa

 The 3-year MEV visa gives the right to its holder to enter the Schengen Area as many times as they wish within a period of three years.
-However, even in this case the visa holder is limited to remaining in the EU no longer than 90 days within a 180-day period.
+However, even in this case, the visa holder is limited to remaining in the EU no longer than 90 days within a 180-day period.

-5 year multiple-entry Schengen visa
+5-year multiple-entry Schengen visa

 5-year MEV visa permits you to enter 26 countries in Europe as many times as you wish, within five years, as soon as you do not violate the 90/180 days rule.